Skip to main content

 Modern Engineering Solutions

-We Just Told a Client Their $15,000 Project Wasn’t Worth Our Time—They Thanked Me for It
+We Just Told a Client Their $15,000 Project Wasn’t Worth Our Time – They Thanked Me for It

-Last week, a potential client approached us with a $15,000 project.
+The uncomfortable truth about engineering firms: we are taught to be technically perfect but nobody teaches us to be strategically profitable.
+Last week a potential client approached us with a $15,000 project.
 The timeline was aggressive, the scope was unclear, and the red flags were everywhere.
 We said no. They thanked us for it.

 The Project We Turned Down